Itachi244/Script-Powershell-AutoSave/Script_AutoSave/README.txt

         - Tu peux décocher :
             Démarrer la tâche uniquement si l’ordinateur est en courant alternatif" ⚡ Et cocher "Exécuter la tâche dès que possible après un démarrage planifié manqué"

+EN:

+To make the script work, you need to modify a few parameters in the .ps1 file and the source.txt file.

+In the CONFIGURATION section, you must:

+Specify the path to the "Source.txt" file

+Specify the path to the directory where you want to save the documents

+Specify the path to the logs folder

+As for the "source.txt" file:

+In this file, you need to list the paths of the folders/files you want to back up

+To automate the script using the Windows Task Scheduler:

+✅ 1.
+Open Task Scheduler

+Press Win + R, type taskschd.msc, and press Enter

+Click "Create Task" in the right panel (not "Create Basic Task" to access more options)

+✅ 2.
+General Tab

+Name: Automatic Backup

+Check "Run with highest privileges" ✔️ (very important for PowerShell scripts)

+Optional: Select "Run whether user is logged on or not" if you want it to run in the background

+✅ 3.
+Triggers Tab

+Click "New…" to add a trigger

+Begin the task: "On a schedule"

+Choose daily, weekly, or another frequency

+Set the desired time (e.g., 8:00 PM)

+✅ 4.
+Actions Tab

+Click "New…", then:

+Action: "Start a program"

+Program/script: powershell.exe

+Add arguments:

+arduino
+Copier
+Modifier
+-ExecutionPolicy Bypass -File "path_to_your_script" (Using ExecutionPolicy Bypass allows the script to run even if PowerShell's execution policy is restrictive.)

+✅ 5.
+Conditions and Settings Tabs

+You can uncheck:
+"Start the task only if the computer is on AC power" ⚡

+And check:
+"Run task as soon as possible after a scheduled start is missed"